GSA/ckan-php-manager/README.md

 ```
     $ php cli/tagging/remove_groups_and_tags.php
 ```
 * This command will remove listed categories from the dataset of the row.
-If an empty list of categories is provided, this command will remove the group from the dataset.
+If an empty list of categories is provided, this command will remove the group and all categories from the dataset.

 ## CKAN API DOCs